This post is a rant. I can offer no solutions, no help. Some sympathy perhaps but that’s not terribly useful.

 Much of what I do is online these days, much at the behest of the same banks that make this whole process so complicated.
 Can they not see that their own customers are unable to provide the details that they are legally required to obtain?

-One thought on “Digital Age”
+One response to “Digital Age”